-Calculate the snow load on a roof by entering the dimensions of the roof below and the depth.
+Calculate the snow load on a roof by entering the roof’s dimensions below along with the depth.

 How to Calculate Snow Load

-Step One: Find the Volume of the Snow on the Roof
+Step One: Calculate the Volume of the Snow on the Roof

-When you have the length and width of the roof as measured from the ground, multiply them together.
+When you have the roof’s length and width as measured from the ground, multiply them together.
 This will give you the area of the footprint.
-You can also use our volume calculator.
+Alternatively, you can also use a volume calculator to find this measurement.

-If you measured from the ground and did not measure the actual dimensions of the roof, then it’s time to account for the roof pitch.
+If you measured from the ground and did not measure the roof’s actual dimensions, then it’s time to account for the roof pitch.
 If you don’t know your roof pitch, then try our roof pitch calculator to find it.

 To account for the pitch, you’ll need to multiply the area by the multiplier for the given roof pitch.
 You can find a list of multipliers on our roofing calculator.
 The calculator above applies this formula.
-If the roof is a flat roof than this step is not needed.
+If the roof is a flat roof, then this step is not needed..

 Before moving on, multiply the area by the snow depth in feet to find the volume of snow on the roof.